Choosing the best GRE prep course is a real struggle.

 Although course quality and curriculum play a pivotal role, you need to look for helpful resources and materials that can efficiently enhance your learning.

-In Kaplan, you get a whopping 5000+ questions worth of Qbank, 7-full computer-adaptive tests, personalized assignments, and scheduled study plans.
+You get a whopping 5000+ questions worth of Qbank, 7-full computer-adaptive tests, personalized assignments, and scheduled study plans with Kaplan.

 In Princeton Review, you get a limited number of 3500+ practice questions, 8-full computer-adaptive tests, 100+ easy drills, and 20 GRE-dedicated hard copies.